-This Knife and Fork Camembert Grilled Cheese, also features Gruyere cheese, Balsamic Onions on Sourdough bread and a drizzle of rosemary honey!
+This knife and fork Camembert grilled cheese, also features Gruyere cheese, balsamic onions on sourdough bread and a drizzle of rosemary honey!

 If you are anything like me, the grilled cheese has long been a go-to for a quick, easy and delicious lunch (or dinner, when time was short or the pantry was bare!).
 But I’ve learned that kicking the ingredients up a notch can turn the humble grilled cheese into a pretty special meal!
 This is a “Knife and Fork” grilled cheese.

-My Knife and Fork Grilled Cheese starts with Sourdough bread, topped with generous slices of Camembert cheese, a few chopped balsamic onions, then topped with some shredded Gruyere cheese.
+This Camembert grilled cheese starts with Sourdough bread, topped with generous slices of Camembert cheese, a few chopped balsamic onions, then topped with some shredded Gruyere cheese.
 It is all slowly grilled in butter, then served with a drizzle of homemade rosemary honey and a side of peppery watercress.

+Bread – sourdough bread always makes a lovely grilled cheese sandwich, but you can use any bread you have on hand or enjoy.
 I cut my bread slices from the centre of a round of Sourdough bread, so it made 2 large slices.
 Be sure your skillet is big enough for the sandwich to lay flat.
 I cooked one sandwich, then sliced in half for two servings.
 With these gourmet grilled cheese, as they are quite filled with cheese and flavour, a half per person is all you need.

+Camembert – you’ll want a round of Camembert, about 200g.
 I started with just a small round of Camembert (200g-ish), so I cut slices from the centre of the round, placing the longest ones in the widest, centre part of the bread and fitting the shorter ones on the sides.
 I cut the rind off one side of the Camembert cheese, so when it melted it would run out of the sandwich a bit, because we all know that’s the best part!

-I used jarred whole balsamic onions that I chopped up.
+Balsamic Onions – I used jarred whole balsamic onions that I chopped up.
 You can easily make some caramelized onions and flavour with balsamic at the end to achieve a similar flavour.

 Rather than buttering the bread, I like to melt the butter in the pan, then add the sandwich to the pan.
 When it’s time to flip, I lift up the sandwich, melt some more butter, then place the un-grilled side down in the fresh butter.